lmaotrix/Notelink/README.md

 #### Video Demo:  <URL HERE>
 #### Description:
 - USE CASES:
-NoteLink serves as a versatile tool for users to organize their thoughts, ideas, and information effectively.
-With the ability to register and log in, users gain access to personalized features, such as creating, editing, and deleting their own notes.
-The sidebar navigation enhances user experience by allowing seamless movement between different sections, including the user's private notes and the community page.
-On the community page, users can share their knowledge by uploading notes for others to benefit from, fostering a collaborative learning environment.
-Moreover, the functionality to copy notes to their codespace empowers users to integrate their notes directly into their coding workflow, facilitating efficient referencing and utilization of information.
-Overall, NoteLink caters to diverse user needs, from individual organization to community knowledge-sharing, while promoting productivity and collaboration.
+NoteLink is designed to provide a secure and user-friendly platform for managing personal notes.
+Users can create an account, log in, and access their notes from any device.
+The application supports creating, editing, and deleting notes, making it ideal for keeping track of personal thoughts, tasks, or important information.
+With its session management and user authentication features, Notelink ensures that users' data is kept private and secure.
+This app is particularly useful for individuals looking for a simple yet effective solution for note-taking and organization.

 - FEATURES:
-1. Register/Login/Logout: Users can create an account, log in, and log out.
-2. Sidebar Navigation: Allows users to navigate between different sections of the app.
+1. **User Authentication**: Users can securely register, login and logout thanks to the efficient password hashing for secure storage.
+2. **Session Management**: Users are kept logged in throughout sessions.
-3. Notes Management: Users can create, view, edit, and delete their own notes.
+3. **Notes Management**: Users can create, view, edit, and delete their own notes.
-4. Community Page: Users can upload their notes for others to view and use.
-5. Copy Note to Codespace: Provides a button to copy a note to the user's codespace as a new note.
+4. **Database Integration**: The web app uses an SQLite database for storing user information and Flask-Migrate to handle the changes in the table models.
+5. **User-Specific-Data**: Notes are linked to user accounts.
+6. **Template Rendering**: HTML templates for rendering pages (e.g., login, registration, note list, note editor).

 - COMPONENTS:
-1. HTML/CSS/Bootstrap: Used for frontend development and styling
+1. HTML/CSS: Used for frontend development and styling
 2. JavaScript: Used for dynamic interactions on the client-side.
 3. Python with Flask: Used for backend development and routing.
-4. Python with Eel: Facilitates integration of Python backend with frontend using web technologies
 5. SQLite3: Lightweight database for storing user information and notes.
 6. Jinja: Templating engine for rendering dynamic content in HTML

 - FILE STRUCTURE:
-notelink/
-│
-├── app/
-│   ├── static/
-│   │   ├── css/
-│   │   │   └── styles.css
-│   │   └── js/
-│   │       └── script.js
-│   ├── templates/
-│   │   ├── index.html
-│   │   ├── login.html
-│   │   ├── register.html
-│   │   ├── notes.html
-│   │   ├── community.html
-│   │   └── note_detail.html
-│   ├── controllers.py
-│   ├── models.py
-│   └── __init__.py
-│
-├── database/
-│   └── app.db
-│
-├── scripts/
-│   └── seed.py
-│
-├── requirements.txt
-│
-└── run.py

-- EXPLANATION:
-app/: This directory contains all the application code.
-    static/: Holds CSS and JavaScript files.
-    templates/: Contains HTML templates.
-    controllers.py: Handles the application logic.
-    models.py: Defines the database models.
-    _init_.py: Initializes the Flask application. database/: Contains the SQLite database file. scripts/: Scripts for database seeding or other utilities. requirements.txt: Lists all Python dependencies. run.py: Entry point to run the Flask application.
+Notelink/
+├─ database/
+│  ├─ app.db
+├─ static/
+│  ├─ css/
+│  │  ├─ error.css
+│  │  ├─ login.css
+│  │  ├─ notes.css
+│  │  ├─ signup.css
+│  │  ├─ styles.css
+│  │  ├─ userarea.css
+│  ├─ img/
+│  │  ├─ abstract_light.png
+│  │  ├─ abstract.png
+│  │  ├─ favicon.ico
+│  ├─ js/
+│  │  ├─ editor.js
+│  │  ├─ script.js
+│  │  ├─ signup.js
+├─ templates/
+│  ├─ 401.html
+│  ├─ about.html
+│  ├─ index.html
+│  ├─ login.html
+│  ├─ notes.html
+│  ├─ signup.html
+│  ├─ userarea.html
+├─ .gitignore
+├─ app.py
+├─ config.py
+├─ README.md
+├─ requirements.txt
+├─ vercel.json

+-  ### EXPLANATION:
+- **database/**: Contains the SQLite database file.
+  - **app.db**: The SQLite database file that stores application data.

+- **static/**: Holds CSS, images, and JavaScript files.
+  - **css/**: Directory for CSS files used for styling the web pages.
+    - **error.css**: Styles for error pages.
+    - **login.css**: Styles for the login page.
+    - **notes.css**: Styles for the notes page.
+    - **signup.css**: Styles for the signup page.
+    - **styles.css**: General styles for the application.
+    - **userarea.css**: Styles for the user area page.
+  - **img/**: Directory for image files used in the application.
+    - **abstract_light.png**: Light-themed abstract background image.
+    - **abstract.png**: Dark-themed abstract background image.
+    - **favicon.ico**: Favicon for the application.
+  - **js/**: Directory for JavaScript files used in the application.
+    - **editor.js**: JavaScript for the note editor functionality.
+    - **script.js**: General JavaScript for the application.
+    - **signup.js**: JavaScript for the signup page functionality.

+- **templates/**: Contains HTML templates for rendering web pages.
+  - **401.html**: Template for the 401 Unauthorized error page.
+  - **about.html**: Template for the About page.
+  - **index.html**: Template for the main page.
+  - **login.html**: Template for the login page.
+  - **notes.html**: Template for the notes listing page.
+  - **signup.html**: Template for the signup page.
+  - **userarea.html**: Template for the user area page.

+- **.gitignore**: Specifies which files and directories should be ignored by Git.
+- **app.py**: The main application file containing the Flask application instance, routes, and database models.
+- **config.py**: Configuration file for environment-specific settings (e.g., secret key, database URI).
+- **README.md**: Information about the project, including setup instructions and usage.
+- **requirements.txt**: Lists the Python dependencies required by the application.
+- **vercel.json**: Configuration file for deploying the application to Vercel, specifying build settings.